 Many pelagic fish visit this area of the park, so make sure when you're diving here to look out for skipjack tuna, barracuda, jacks and eagle rays as well as black-tipped reef sharks.

 Jackfish Alley is a shore dive and is located only a short distance from the beach.
 Most often done as a drift dive, you can start at a white mark on the cliff from where you drop down to a cave at about 5 metres, which is full of glassfish.
 Towards the south lies a sandy coral-covered plateau buzzing with marine life, and is one of Ras Mohammed's most photographed coral pinnacles as it's swirling with glassfish.

 Further south, the plateau narrows into a sandy gully - Jackfish Alley.
 Coral growth is good overall and the fish population is excellent.
 White tip reef sharks can often be found by alert scuba divers, taking an afternoon nap on the sandy plateau.

 Coral growth is excellent, with a variety of both soft and stony species, and extends upwards in very interesting formations.
-The swarms of pelagic fish such as jacks, trevallies and barracuda, as well as a selection of die-hard resident sharks, still make the Sinai Peninsula's Shark Observatory a fantastic dive.
+The swarms of pelagic fish such as jacks, trevallies and barracuda, as well as a selection of die-hard resident sharks, still make the Ras Muhammad's Shark Observatory a fantastic dive.

-Ras Mohammed Reef Basics: Wall diving, drift dives and a wreck
+Reef Summary: Wall diving, drift dives and a wreck

 Depth: 5 - >40m